kaushalbansal222/Online-Retail-Sales-Data-Analysis-/README.md

 * **Cancelled Value (£)** → Total monetary value of cancellations
 * **Cancellation Rate (Invoices)** → % of total invoices that are cancellations
 * **Cancellation Rate (Revenue)** → % of revenue lost due to cancellations
-* Identified **seasonality in cancellations** to detect potential logistics or supply chain issues

 ### Strategic Insights